DevMountain/simulation-music/README.md

 * User can filter songs by name / artist / album
 * User can reset an applied filter to see a list of All Songs again
 * User can navigate to Song Details view by clicking on a song in the list
-* User can navigate to Add song view through link in top corner
+* User can navigate to Add Song view through link in top corner
 * User can log out and be redirected back to the Auth View

 ## Details View
 * User is able to add song to playlist from here
-* User is able to navigate to Edit song view
+* User is able to navigate to Edit Song view
 * User is able to delete a song from the database
     * This should redirect the user back to the All Songs View
 * User is able to navigate to previous view